plumed-nest/plumed-nest/README.md

 Documentation is still partial and will be improved.
 Meanwhile, you can find some note here.

 Each "project" uploaded through the [web form](https://www.plumed-nest.org/contribute.html) will result is a single directory in this repository, with a name corresponding to the ID associated to the project.
 Each ID is a unique progressive number.
 Each directory contains a single `nest.yml` file with some metadata.
 The reason why we use a full directory per project, rather than a single file, is that in the future we might add the possibility to upload small additional files related to your project on this repository.
 However, the bulk of your material is expected to be located elsewhere.
-This data is routinely analyzed by a script that runs on [Travis-CI](https://travis-ci.org/plumed-nest/plumed-nest) and that builds the real website.
+This data is routinely analyzed by a script that runs on [GitHub Actions](https://github.com/plumed-nest/plumed-nest/actions/workflows/main.yml) and that builds the real website.

 The most important information is the URL of the zip file containing your material.
 This zip file is **not hosted on the PLUMED-NEST**.
 It could be included as a Supporting Material of a paper, it could be on a service such as [materials cloud](https://www.materialscloud.org/), on [arXiv](https://arxiv.org/), etc. In case you want to move your zip file elsewhere, you should modify the URL stored in the `nest.yml` file (or ask the maintainers to do it for you) so that at the next round the script will be able to find your data again.
 We currently only support zip files, but it would be easy to add more formats.
 Please open an issue if you would like us to do so!